HuAi02/PastProjects/README.md

-# Source code for past assignments
+# Source code for past projects
 ## Pharmacy Management System
 Programmed in Python, a text file-based database was utilized to allow the listing and purchasing of pharmaceutical products by pharmacist and customer respectively.
 ## Tuition Centre Management Application